adamseew/energy-planning-paper/README.md

 In the plan there is an unexpected battery drop at 93 and 270 seconds of 6 and 9 % respectively

 ### Plan ii (dynamic)
-For the dynamic plan i with replanning of path and computation simultaneously (the conditions are the same as for Plan II)
+For the plan i with re-planning-scheduling of path and computation paremeters simultaneously (the conditions are the same as for Plan II)

 * all data: [data/simulation3/raw1/new_physics/dynamic_revised](data/simulation3/raw1/new_physics/dynamic_revised)
     * position: [position_simulation3.csv](data/simulation3/raw1/new_physics/dynamic_revised/position_simulation3.csv)